 Go to the Library

 Again, go from one indoor spot to another!
 Many libraries have summer reading programs that reward kids for reading as many books as possible.
 This is a great chance to get some education and socialization over the summer.
 Enjoy free story hours and craft sessions whenever you can!
 You can normally find a kids calendar on your local libraries website, or posted on their bulletin board.

 Indoor Trampoline Park

-Hands down, this is one of the coolest ways to entertain a group of kids!
+While this one could be pricey, hands down, this is one of the coolest ways to entertain a group of kids!
 Many locations offer open jump sessions, but also nights that are just for families.
-Check coupon sites for promotions since these are often popular locations to visit.
-Burning energy and lots of social time - sounds like a great indoor activity to me!
+To save a buck or too, check coupon sites for promotions since these are often popular locations to visit during the summer.
+Burning energy and lots of social time – sounds like a great indoor activity to me!

 Host an At-Home Spa

 This activity might not appeal to every kid, but it might appeal to some of the youngsters in your life!
 Have your kids help you look around the house for the items you might need – nail polish, foot tub, lotion, etc. If you want to take this to the next step, get out the makeup too!
 Plan for a whole at-home makeover.
 Super easy and a great photo opportunity!